How to Give Meaningful Feedback

 **Bonus Step** Sprinkle in Positive Praise Meetings!

 Conducting random “you are doing awesome” meetings is an excellent way to foster a teachable culture.
-Acknowledging positive things during formal, regularly scheduled meetings is a given.
+Acknowledging positive things during formal, regularly scheduled meetings remains a given.
 However, if you spontaneously start calling people in to tell them what a good job they are doing, they will feel extra appreciated and more inspired to do excellent work.

-If you follow these steps, you will create a feedback culture isn’t something to dread.
+If you follow these steps, you will create a feedback culture that isn’t something to dread.
 Instead, you will encourage employees to keep their eyes and ears open, always looking for ways to get better and grow together as a team.